 To include columns, move items to the “Report Columns” box on the right.
 To move items in and out of this box, click several items and then choose the left or right arrow, or double click on any single item.
 To find more items, search for the field name in quick select or search by category in the “Category Selector.”
 Any report can contain up to 50 columns; to exceed this limit, fuse multiple reports using Filevine Fusion.

-When you’ve finished setting up columns, choose either “Choose Criteria” or “Run Report” at the bottom right.
+When you’ve finished setting up columns, click on either “Choose Criteria” or “Run Report” along the top of the screen.

 By default, reports will include data from all active projects in the report type that your user has access to.
 A report for a list of Collection Items, for instance, will pull in all collection items across all projects.
 On the “Choose Criteria” page, you can choose any additional limits for the data in your report.
 For example, you may want to limit the report to one project, or limit the data to the last thirty days.

 To choose criteria, search in the “Filter criteria” search box in the top left, or click on the plus button to the right of a category to view the criteria in that category.
 Select the criteria you would like to add and click on the green “+ Add Criteria” button under the criteria categories.
 You are able to add as many criteria as you would like at once.